paulkernfeld/spin_on/README.md

 - It is really simple
 - It should work on basically any platform
 - It has no dependency on `std` or on an allocator
-- It only has one dependency
+- It has no dependencies

 ### The Design